directus-labs/guest-authoring/travel-journal/index.md

 Now go into the `views` folder; delete the existing views - `AboutView.vue` and `HomeView.vue` and create the following views - `LoginView.vue`, `SignupView.vue`, `Addjournal.vue` and `Readjournal.vue`.

-Finally, edit your `App.vue` to contain the following code :
+Finally, edit your `App.vue` to contain the following code:

 ```html
 <script setup>